quisquous/cactbot/docs/CactbotCustomization.md

 ## Customizing Appearance

-A user css file can change positions, sizes, colors, etc. for components of the UI module.
+A user-defined css file can change positions, sizes, colors, etc. for components of the UI module.
 See the `ui/<name>/<name>.css` to find the selectors you can modify.

 For example in [ui/raidboss/raidboss.css](../ui/raidboss/raidboss.css),